DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc R - Trials of the Mountain.md

 <div class="description">
 <p>The tunnel opens into a mountain crater perhaps a thousand feet across, its walls rising steeply around you like a giant bowl.
 Snow blankets the ground here in soft layers, broken by a rocky central avenue that splits off into dozens of smaller paths and trails crisscrossed by footprints and animal tracks.</p>
 <p>Nearly two-dozen wooden huts rise from the snow along the crater's edges, their pitched roofs heavy with frost.
 Elevated stone and wooden terraces, accessible by narrow ledges or wooden ladders, provide access to additional structures hewn from the stone of the crater itself.
-Other terraces, sown with soil and carefully cleared of any snow, host hardy crops and herbs that sprout defiantly from the frozen earth.</p>
+Other terraces, their recently sown soil carefully cleared of snow, host hardy crops and herbs that sprout defiantly from the frozen earth.</p>
 <p>Across the crater, wooden palisades encircle small pens where handfuls of goats bleat softly.
 The rocky, muddy central "road" winds between them, ending at a larger longhouse built against the far side of the crater.
 Smoke curls lazily from its chimney, vanishing amidst a thick layer of white fog that covers the crater's top like a lid.</p>
 <p>The village hums with quiet activity—but at your approach, the rhythm of daily life slows, then falters.
 A young girl leading a pair of goats toward one of the pens freezes, clutching the animals' ropes with wide eyes, while a trio of men splitting logs lower their axes, murmuring to one another in hushed tones.
 A group of playing children atop a wooden terrace pause, then stare at you with rapt fascination, while an elderly man sharpening an iron blade stop his hut's wooden step spares only a quiet, wary scowl.
 Above you, a pair of adolescent sentries peer down curiously from a set of ramshackle wooden scaffolding, a shortbow slung loosely over each teen's shoulder.</p>
 </div>